Health and Safety Training Courses

 For more information please call 0115 984 9940 to discuss the options or send us an online contact form.
 Alternatively, use the tabs at the top or bottom of the page to view the courses and qualifications for the various awarding bodies.

-The courses on the right form the basis for our in-house training programmes.
+These courses form the basis for our in-house training programmes.
 These courses can either be run as they are if the outline is exactly what you want, or can be be modified to suit the individual requirements of your organisation.
 Two or more can also be combined to tailor a bespoke training session for you.

 Please click on a course title to find out more about what each one entails: